Neighbourhood Development Plan

 Brimscombe & Thrupp Parish Council has prepared a Draft Neighbourhood Development Plan for the parish.
 The Plan proposes a number of planning policies which, once adopted, must be used in the determination of planning applications within the parish/town.

 In accordance with The Neighbourhood Plan (General) Regulations 2012, Brimscombe & Thrupp Parish council is required to publicise the Draft Neighbourhood Plan and invite comments.
-Copies of the Plan will be available for public inspection for a period of 8 weeks commencing on Saturday 16th July 2022 and ending at midnight on Saturday 10th September 2022.
+Copies of the Plan were available for public inspection for a period of 8 weeks commencing on Saturday 16th July 2022 and ending at midnight on Saturday 10th September 2022.

 Click on the link below to read the draft neighbourhood plan

 Please note that the plan is in DRAFT form, ready for your review and comment.
 Once the plan has been finalised and submitted to Stroud District Council, it will be republished.
-The 'Have Your Say' link below will take you to a secure survey site where you can record your views and provide feedback.

 Our Neighbourhood Development Plan (the "NDP") has been developed to establish a vision for the parish and to help deliver the local community's aspirations and needs